fbennett/quizzer/README.md

 in CSV format for the final course record held on the instructor's own computer.

+## Quizzes administered in the field

+For admissions purposes, it may be desireable to administer a basic writing skills test in the field.
+Personalized, fully randomized copies of a quiz can be printed from the adminstrator's view, which contain QR codes for marking purposes.
+By photographing each answer and scanning the resulting files with a suitable script, the results of a quiz administered in the field ca quickly be marked and returned for administrative purposes.

 ## Dependencies

 The node server has some dependencies: